The Women’s Cycle Map

 A broader view of life transitions such as puberty, pregnancy, motherhood, and menopause

-Greater trust in their own timing and rhythms
+Greater trust in your own timing and rhythms

 A sense of orientation during times of change